Which Animals Are Used

 Guinea pigs continue to be used in significant numbers for toxicity, allergy, and safety testing.
 Many of these tests are routinely required by governments worldwide, although alternative approaches have been validated.
 Guinea pigs are also used as models of infectious disease, including Ebola, influenza, and SARS-CoV-2, and in vaccine development, as well as to study respiratory diseases, immune systems, and nutrition.

-Hamsters are also used as models for infectious disease, including SARS-CoV-2, respiratory disease and drug and vaccine delivery research, and various cancers.
+Over 53% of hamsters in labs were used in painful experiments in 2023.
+They are used as models for infectious disease, including SARS-CoV-2, respiratory disease and drug and vaccine delivery research, and various cancers.
 Genetically altered hamsters are used to study immunotherapy, heart disease, epilepsy, and muscular dystrophy.